vara11/mbd-bidw/Session 07/README.md

 ## Session 7

 The topic of this session is **Data Integration**.
-This repository includes the content discuss in class.
+This repository includes the content discussed in class.

   - ETL processes
   - Videos